Target struggles in the third quarter despite price cuts and offers a tempered holiday outlook

 The retailer reported that its comparable sales — those from stores and digital channels operating for at least 12 months — rose 0.3% during the third quarter.
 That’s below the 2% gain posted in the second quarter.
 The increase in the April-June period reversed months of declines, including a 3.7% drop in the first quarter and a 4.4% decline during the company’s final quarter of 2023.

-Comparable sales of cosmetic products rose more than 6%, while food and beverages, as well as essentials like shampoo, increased in the low single digits compared with the prior year.
+Comparable sales of cosmetic products rose more than 6%, while food and beverages, as well as essentials like shampoo, increased in the low single digits compared with last year.

 There were some bright spots.
-Target said the number of sales transactions increased 2.4% in the quarter.
-Digital comparable sales also increased 10.8%, reflecting a 20% increase in same-day delivery powered by its Target Circle loyalty program and double digit increase in its drive up-service.
+Target said quarterly customer traffic increased 2.4%.
+Target executives said that translates to 10 million more sales transactions from a year ago.
+Digital comparable sales also increased 10.8%, reflecting a 20% increase in same-day delivery powered by its Target Circle loyalty program and a double-digit increase in its drive up-service.

 Still, Target faced a number of challenges.
-For one, only 23% of Target’s sales come from food and beverages so the company is more reliant on discretionary items like clothing and accessories, according to the company’s latest annual report.
+For one, less than a quarter of Target’s sales come from food and beverages, so the company is more reliant on discretionary items like clothing and accessories.

-Target executives also noted that the company, like other retailers, had to reroute some merchandise when the union representing about 45,000 dockworkers went on strike for the first time since 1977.
-That increased operating costs and ate into profit margins, as inventory built up in warehouses.
+Target executives also noted that the company, like other retailers, had to reroute some merchandise when 45,000 dockworkers went on strike for the first time since 1977.
+That increased operating costs and ate into profit margins as inventory built up in warehouses.

+Target and other companies are also grappling with President-elect Donald Trump’s pledge that he will slap sweeping tariffs on goods from other countries.
+Trump is proposing a 60% tariff on goods from China — and a tariff of up to 20% on everything else.
+Cornell said the company has been focusing on diversifying its supply chain but will be watching the developments carefully.

+“Right now, there’s a lot of uncertainty as to what will happen, and we’ll use our agility to adjust accordingly, ” he said during the call.

-And Target said shoppers remain cautious as prices on necessities, while abating, are still higher than they were a few years ago.
+The uncertainty comes as shoppers remain cautious as prices, while still abating, are still higher than they were a few years ago.

 “They’re being very patient, shopping for promos, looking for great value on those essential items that they need for their pantry,” Cornell said on a call with reporters.
 “And they’re shopping very conservatively and have been in discretionary categories throughout the year.”

+For example, Target executives said they’re pulling back from buying TVs, but are looking to spruce up their home with candles, frames and vases.

 To boost sales, Target has been lowering prices.
 Last spring, it cut prices on thousands of necessities ranging from diapers to milk.
 This holiday, it’s featuring thousands of toys, more than half of which are priced under $20.
-Target is also offering a Thanksgiving meal bundle for four people costing $20, $5 less than the company’s 2023 Thanksgiving meal.
+Target is also offering a $20 Thanksgiving meal bundle for four people, $5 less than the company’s 2023 Thanksgiving meal.

 The retailer also has rolled out programs to make shopping easier as it competes with fellow discounters Walmart and Amazon.
-Target announced a paid membership program in April called Target Circle 360, which comes with unlimited free same-day delivery for orders over $35 and free two-day shipping for all orders.
+In April Target unveiled a paid membership program called Target Circle 360, which comes with unlimited free same-day delivery for orders over $35 and free two-day shipping for all orders.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.